pyodide/auditwheel-emscripten/README.md

-Dynamic linking is not in the WebAssembly specification, but Emscripten has its own dynamic linking support, which is required for building Python wheels targetting Emscripten platform.
+Dynamic linking is not in the WebAssembly specification, but Emscripten has its own dynamic linking support, which is required for building Python wheels targeting Emscripten platform.

 This tool is based on: